-Net cash used for investing activities during 2015 was \$47.6 million compared to \$18.4 million and \$11.7 million of net cash used during 2014 and 2013, respectively.
-Part of the increase in cash used for investing activities in 2015 was driven by our acquisition of the net assets of Ecolink Intelligent Technology, Inc. ("Ecolink") for \$12.3 million, net of cash acquired.
-In addition to the Ecolink acquisition, our 2015, 2014 and 2013 cash used for investing activities consisted of our investments in property, plant and equipment as well as internally developed patents.
-We have increased our investment in machinery and equipment over the past two years as we have been increasing the amount of automation in our factories in an effort to mitigate the rising cost of labor in China.
-Additionally, in 2015 we further increased our purchases of machinery and equipment in our factories to support the increased demand for more advanced remote controls.
-We expect to continue to invest in factory automation as well as machinery and equipment necessary to manufacture more advanced remote control products.
-In addition, we are implementing a new ERP system in 2016 in Asia and North America.
-As a result, we anticipate that property, plant and equipment purchases in 2016 will total between \$22 million.
+Net cash used for investing activities during 2016 was \$42.5 million compared to \$47.6 million and \$18.4 million of net cash used during 2015 and 2014, respectively.
+Our 2016, 2015 and 2014 cash used for investing activities primarily included our investments in property, plant and equipment as well as internally developed patents.
+In 2015, cash used for investing activities also included our acquisition of the net assets of Ecolink for \$12.3 million, net of cash acquired.
+With respect to property, plant and equipment, we have increased our investment in machinery and equipment over the past two years in order to meet the increased demand for advanced remote controls.
+We have also been increasing the amount of automation in our factories in an effort to mitigate the rising cost of labor in China.
+In addition, we are currently implementing a new global ERP system that will begin to go live in phases beginning in early 2017.
+As a result of these ongoing areas of investment, we anticipate that property, plant and equipment purchases in 2017 will total between \$22 million and \$25 million.

-Net cash used for financing activities was \$35.1 million during 2015 compared to net cash used for financing activities of \$8.0 million during 2014 and net cash provided by financing activities of \$10.0 million during 2013.
-During 2015, we purchased

-1,816,293 shares of our common stock at a cost of \$89.4 million, compared to 383,978 and 153,115 shares at a cost of \$16.2 million and \$3.6 million during 2014 and 2013, respectively.
-Offsetting these cash outflows were net borrowings on our line of credit of \$50.0 million in 2015 as well as proceeds from stock option exercises of \$1.7 million, \$8.1 million and \$12.4 million in 2015, 2014 and 2013, respectively.
+Net cash used for financing activities was \$4.4 million during 2016 compared to net cash used for financing activities of \$35.1 million during 2015 and net cash used for financing activities of \$8.0 million during 2014.
+During 2016, we purchased 197,819 shares of our common stock at a cost of \$12.6 million, compared to 1,816,293 and 383,978 shares at a cost of \$89.4 million and \$16.2 million during 2015 and 2014, respectively.
+Offsetting these cash outflows were net borrowings on our line of credit of \$50.0 million in 2015 as well as proceeds from stock option exercises of \$6.2 million, \$1.7 million and \$8.1 million in 2016, 2015 and 2014, respectively.

 From time to time, our Board of Directors authorizes management to repurchase shares of our issued and outstanding common stock on the open market.
 Repurchases may be made to manage dilution created by shares issued under our stock incentive plans or whenever we deem a repurchase is a good use of our cash and the price to be paid is at or below a threshold approved by our Board.
-As of December 31, 2015, we had 300,000 shares available for repurchase on the open market under the Board's authorizations.
-On February 10, 2016, our Board increased these repurchase authorizations by 100,000 shares bringing the total authorization as of the approval date to 400,000 shares.
-We hold repurchased shares as treasury stock and they are available for reissue.
-Presently, we have no plans to distribute these shares, although we may change these plans if necessary to fulfill our on-going business objectives.
+As of December 31, 2016, we had 370,565 shares available for repurchase on the open market under the Board's authorizations.